Alti-Bromocriptine, Apo-Bromocriptine, Parlodel

 If used to treat acromegaly, periodically assess body weight and other anthropometric measures (body mass index, limb circumferences) to help document whether drug therapy is effective in reducing the effects of increased growth hormone.

 If treating acromegaly, watch for signs of digital vasospasm as indicated by decreased circulation to the fingers and toes resulting in pain, numbness, swelling, and color changes in the affected digits.
-Report these signs to the physician, and educate patient about how to avoid the onset of symptoms (keep hands warm, avoid ...
+Report these signs to the physician, and educate patient about how to avoid the onset ...